-Solidaridad engages with businesses that show leadership, have innovative capacities, build credibility and invest in long term commitment and transformation either directly with supply chain parties or indirectly with technical or financial service providers.
+The European private sector is pivotal in the transition towards a more sustainable and inclusive economy.
+Solidaridad engages with businesses that show leadership, have innovative capacities, build credibility and invest in long term commitment and transformation.
 By 2020 three strategic partnerships are expected to contribute to sustainable transformative and inclusive supply chains.
-Six innovative partnerships are expected to contribute to the development and implementation of new market based solutions and thirty six supply chain parties for the full range of commodities and geographic scope are supported in their change towards sustainability.
+Nine innovation partnerships (technical or financial service providers) are expected to contribute to the development and implementation of new market based solutions and thirty supply chain parties for the full range of commodities and geographic scope are supported in their change towards sustainability.